symfony/symfony1-docs/gentle-introduction/en/03-Running-Symfony.markdown

     symfony http://svn.symfony-project.com/branches/1.4/

-Using the branch makes your project benefits from the bug fixes automatically whenever you run a `svn update`.
+Using the branch makes your project benefit from bug fixes automatically whenever you run an `svn update`.

 #### Installation Verification